How To Stop Being Abusive To Your Partner: 15 Steps

 6. Give your partner freedom

 A typical pattern in abusive relationships is the partner being constricted or not allowed to do what they want.
-Abusers tend to order their partner around and tell them what they should and shouldn’t do.
+Abusers tend to order their partners around and tell them what they should and shouldn’t do.

 Since control helps you feel more powerful, you might consciously or unconsciously wield this power over your partner, making them feel scared and helpless.